mstrap/bugtraq/README.md

 If present, `logfilterregex` will be applied before `logregex` (or `loglinkregex`, resp.).
 It must contain exactly one matching group which extracts arbitrary parts of the commit message that will be used as input for `logregex` (or `loglinkregex`, resp.).

-Every of these regular expressions may contain additional non-matching groups (`(?:`) and matches case-sensitive unless explicitly set to case-insensitive (`(?i)`).
+Every of these regular expressions may contain additional non-capturing groups (`(?:)` and matches case-sensitive unless explicitly set to case-insensitive (`(?i)`).
 The overall extraction looks as follows:

 ```
 commit message -> logfilterregex -> loglinkregex -> logregex -> BUGID